 The Huchuy Picchu hike is a nice option for people wanting a short, easy hike in Peru that gives you great views of the famous Machu Picchu ruins from above.

-It’s a new trail that was just opened in 2021, and it takes you along a 15th century Inca stone staircase to the top of Huchuy Picchu (which means ‘little mountain’ in the Quechua language).
+It’s a new trail that was just opened in 2021, and it takes you along a 15th century Inca stone staircase to the top of Huchuy Picchu (a name which means ‘little mountain’ in the Quechua language).

 This hike may not be as esteemed as the one at Huayna Picchu mountain, but it’s quite a bit easier, and the views from this mountain summit are similarly wonderful.This travel guide will explain how to get there, and everything you need to know before you go!

 - Duration: 30 – 45 minutes round trip

 The climb to the top of Huchuy Picchu mountain is short and straightforward.

 There are some parts with steep drop-offs, but the path is fairly wide and you always have something to hold, so it’s not too scary or dangerous.

 I still wouldn’t recommend this one for people with limited mobility, though, because the path is a bit rough and a fall could be nasty, as you can see in the trail pictures below!

 With a moderate pace it took us about 15 minutes or less to reach the summit of Huchuy Picchu, and only 10 minutes to go back down.